Seeed-Studio/LoRaWan-E5-Node/readme.md

 # LoRa-E5-LoRaWAN-End-Node

-This wiki is for LoRa-E5 Mini or LoRa-E5 Dev Board, aiming at creating a LoRaWAN End Node with STM32Cube MCU Package for STM32WL series(SDK), to join and send data to LoRaWAN Network.
+This guide is for LoRa-E5 Mini or LoRa-E5 Dev Board, aiming at creating a LoRaWAN End Node with STM32Cube MCU Package for STM32WL series(SDK), to join and send data to LoRaWAN Network.

+**Note:** We have now updated the library to support v1.1.0 which is the latest version of STM32Cube MCU Package for STM32WL series.

-## Before the start
+## Before starting

 - Please read [Erase Factory AT Firmware](https://wiki.seeedstudio.com/LoRa_E5_mini/#21-erase-factory-at-firmware) section first, as if we need to erase the Factory AT Firmware before we program with SDK